FusionAuth/fusionauth-site/README.md

 ## Tested code examples

 Many code blocks, especially those found in guides and tutorials, do not exist in the source markdown files.
-Instead, we use the `LocalCode` component to source them from snippets generated from tested complete projects with [Bluehawk](https://github.com/mongodb-university/Bluehawk).
+Instead, we use the `ExtractedCode` component (from `astro-better-code-snippet-extractor`) to source them from snippets generated from tested complete projects with [Bluehawk](https://github.com/mongodb-university/Bluehawk).
+Existing files import it under the alias `LocalCode`; new files should use `ExtractedCode` directly.

-For projects that benefit from a cloneable repository, the `/astro/localcode` folder acts as the source of truth; changes to files automatically push to the downstream artifact repository when you merge to the `main` branch of this repo.
+For projects that benefit from a cloneable repository, the `/astro/extractedcode` folder acts as the source of truth; changes to files automatically push to the downstream artifact repository when you merge to the `main` branch of this repo.
 To configure the artifact repo, use the (optional) `repositoryUrl.txt`.

 Astro builds automatically generate code snippets before rendering pages.